Many overseas visitors to Australia are injured in transport accidents each year.

-The compensation scheme is administered by the Transport Accident Commission (TAC).
-The scheme is governed by the provisions of the Transport Accident Act 1986.
+The compensation is managed by the Transport Accident Commission (TAC).

-The TAC covers all of the ambulance, hospital, medical and like expenses of the accident victim whilst in Australia.
-However, once the injured person returns home, the TAC is no longer responsible to pay for medical and treatment costs if those costs are incurred outside Australia.
-The injured person can return to Australia to undergo treatment or surgery and the TAC will have to meet those treatment costs.
+Significantly, the TAC covers all ambulance, hospital, medical and like expenses of the accident victim whilst in Australia.
+However, the TAC is no longer responsible to pay for medical and treatment costs incurred outside Australia.
+The injured person can return to Australia to undergo treatment or surgery.
+Generally, TAC has an obligation to meet those treatment costs.

-The injured person is also entitled to receive payments for loss of income and lost earning capacity.
-Depending upon the severity of the injuries, the entitlement to income support can continue until normal retirement age.
-For people with a non-severe injury, the income support ceases on the third anniversary of the accident.
-The income support is payable even if the accident victim returns to their home country.
+The injured person is also entitled to receive income payments for loss of income and lost earning capacity.
+Depending on the severity of the injuries, income support can continue until normal retirement age.
+For people with a non-severe injury, income support ceases on the third anniversary of the accident.
+Income support is payable even if the accident victim returns to their home country.

-The accident victim may have to return to Australia to undergo medical examinations in order to have their level of permanent impairment assessed by specially trained and qualified medical practitioners.
-Overseas medical practitioners are not accredited to perform impairment assessments under the TAC Scheme.
+The accident victim may have to return to Australia to undergo medical examinations for the assessment of impairment.
+Permanent impairment can only be assessed by specially trained and qualified medical practitioners.
+Overseas medical practitioners are not accredited to perform impairment assessments under the TAC scheme.

 Often, overseas visitors will have travel insurance.
-This can be very useful to cover the cost of getting home, however, most travel insurance policies place significant limitations on the manner in which an overseas accident victim can be medically repatriated.
-In some cases, the TAC will pay medical evacuation costs, however, this is often subject to argument.
+This can be very useful to cover the cost of getting home.
+However, many travel insurance policies contain significant limitations.
+These limitations impact on the manner in which an overseas visitor can be medically repatriated.
+In some instances, the TAC will pay medical evacuation costs.
+However, this is often subject to argument.

-Severely injured overseas visitors may be entitled to recover common law damages if their injuries resulted from the negligence or fault of another person.
-Common law claims for overseas accident victims are very important.
-In a common law damages claim, the cost of overseas medical treatment can be recovered as part of the claim.
-For severely injured overseas visitors the ability to recover overseas medical costs is a very important issue.
+Severely injured overseas visitors may be entitled to recover common law damages.
+However, this may only occur if their injuries resulted from the negligence of another person.
+Common law claims for overseas accident victims can be very important.
+In a common law claim, overseas medical treatment costs can be recovered as damages.
+Hence, for severely injured overseas visitors, the ability to recover overseas medical costs is a critical matter.

-In a common law damages claim, there are limits on how much can be recovered by a transport accident victim.
-A TAC victim can only recover a maximum of $450,460.00 for pain and suffering and $1,013,560.00 for pecuniary loss (economic loss).
-Pecuniary loss includes loss of income, lost earning capacity and overseas medical costs.
+In a common law claim, there are limits on the amounts that can be recovered.
+A TAC claimant can only recover a maximum of $591,910.00 for pain and suffering.
+A maximum of $1,331,890.00 can be claimed for pecuniary loss (economic loss).
+In this instance, pecuniary loss includes loss of income, lost earning capacity and overseas medical costs.

-Claims by overseas visitors are by their nature, very complex.
-There are special considerations that apply to injured visitors.
-Overseas accident victims need to obtain specialist legal advice at the earliest opportunity after the accident.
+Claims by overseas visitors are very complex.
+There are special considerations that apply.

-Some overseas accident victims are entitled to receive benefits under a compensation scheme that applies in their country of residence.
-An application by the accident victim for such benefits can lead to a termination of their entitlement to receive compensation under the TAC scheme.
-Once again, it is vitally important that overseas visitors who suffer the misfortune of being injured in a transport accident seek urgent legal advice.
+Some overseas accident victims are entitled to receive compensation in their country of residence.
+An application for such compensation may terminate the accident victim’s entitlement to compensation under the TAC scheme.
+Again, it is vitally important that overseas visitors who are injured in a transport accident seek urgent legal advice.

 Peter Burt and Clara Davies have acted for countless overseas visitors injured in transport accidents.
 They are specialists in this area of law and can provide detailed and practical guidance to accident victims and their families.